 Follow this recipe for sieving numbers and see what interesting patterns emerge.

 Work out Tom's number from the answers he gives his friend.
 He will only answer 'yes' or 'no'.

-properties of numbers.
-Can you fill all the squares on the board?
+Using your knowledge of the properties of numbers, can you fill all the squares on the board?

 A game in which players take it in turns to choose a number.
 Can you block your opponent?

 Use the interactivities to complete these Venn diagrams.